nd7-dev/nd7-core/README.md

-machine to a vault: it generates the signing key that authenticates every request, checks the vault's admin public keys against the fingerprint embedded in the enrolment token, and refuses to store anything if they disagree.
-Nothing is sent to a vault until that succeeds, and `nd7 record` never talks to the network either way.
+machine to a vault: it generates the signing key that authenticates every request, checks the vault's admin public keys against the fingerprint embedded in the enrolment token, and refuses to store anything if they disagree. `nd7 ship` sends nothing to a vault until that succeeds, and `nd7 record` never talks to the network either way.

 ```sh
 nd7 enroll https://vault.example.com <token>   # --rotate to replace the key